 Both of these intervals have a different set of action items that must be inspected and serviced.

-And while these intervals are pretty standard, there are some other factors to consider when determining maintenance frequency.
-By keeping these in mind as you plan your service intervals, you'll help to keep your machine in the best (and safest) operating condition.
+While these intervals are pretty standard, there are factors to consider when determining maintenance frequency.
+By keeping these in mind as you plan your service intervals, you will help to keep your heavy-duty machine in the best (and safest) operating condition.

 Factors That Affect Maintenance Frequency